compound-finance/compound-finance.github.io/docs/pages/compound-js/helpers.md

 ## Get Network Name With Chain ID

 Gets the name of an Ethereum network based on its chain ID.
+This method returns information only for chains that have a Compound deployment.

 - `chainId` (string) The chain ID of the network.
 - `RETURN` (string) Returns the name of the Ethereum network.